MHeasell/rwe/README.md

 Debugging:
 - To show the collision grid, press F9.
 - To show unit pathfinding, press F10.
 Unit pathfinding will only display when a unit is moving/has arrived at their destination.
 - To show passable/impassible terrain for units, press F11 (Be sure to have the unit selected for this to display!).
-This will show where land, water, and air units can travel with respect to their attribute.
+This will show where units can travel according to their movement class.

 ## Development Status